JelsaTHE 2026 TRAVEL GUIDE

 Coming to Jelsa without a car

-You will see both ferries and catamarans offered to Stari Grad, although in peak season, Jadrolinija often replace the catamaran line with a car ferry.
+You will see both ferries and catamarans offered to Stari Grad, although in peak season, there’s only one catamaran line from Stari Grad to Split (and vice versa), while there are five daily ferries connecting the two towns.
 Catamarans are faster, taking only an hour, and they only transport pedestrians.
 Ferries take two hours, they are a lot bigger, and they carry vehicles as well as pedestrians.
 If you are prone to seasickness, the ferry may treat you better.
 In good weather, you hardly feel the movement of the boat, if at all.
-Both catamarans and ferries have cafes with snacks and beverages, as well as (rather stinky) bathrooms.
+Both catamarans and ferries have cafes with snacks and beverages, as well as bathrooms.

 Catamarans sometimes sell out in July and August and ticket lines can be long, so it never hurts to buy your ticket online a day in advance.
 Board your catamaran a half hour before departure to grab a good seat.
 Catamarans always have restrooms and canteens with snacks, espresso drinks, and beverages.

-The one port you should probably avoid is Sućuraj.
+The one port you may wish to avoid is Sućuraj.
 It’s a lovely little town, but getting from there to Jelsa by car takes over an hour with the first half along a nerve-jolting road, which sometimes narrows to a single lane with unprotected drop-offs.
 Of course, if adrenaline driving is your thing, then you now know where to go.

 Coming to Jelsa with a car

-Alternatively, if you are driving from Dubrovnik or other points south of Split, it can make sense to take the ferry which goes from Drvenik to Sućuraj, on the eastern tip of island Hvar.
-You will have an adventurous drive, but can save considerable time compared to coming up to Split, waiting for the ferry, and then taking the two-hour trip.
+Alternatively, if you are driving from Dubrovnik or other points south of Split, it can make sense to take the car ferry which sails from Drvenik to Sućuraj on the eastern tip of Hvar Island.
+You will have an adventurous drive, but can save considerable time compared to driving all the way up to Split, waiting for the ferry, and then taking the two-hour boat ride.

 Coming to Jelsa by yacht or sailboat